 Thrives in full sun, requires freshwater habitat or soggy soil, and grows best in neutral to alkaline mud or shallow water.

 Egyptian tomb paintings frequently show nobility holding Blue Lotus flowers during banquets and religious ceremonies.
-Workers and craftsmen used it recreationally after long days of labor.
-The flower crossed all social boundaries in ancient times.
-Many pharaohs were even buried with Blue Lotus supplies to ensure peaceful passage to the afterlife.
+Workers and craftsmen also enjoyed it recreationally after long days of labor.
+The flower crossed all social boundaries.
+Pharaohs were even buried with Blue Lotus supplies to ensure peaceful passage to the afterlife.

 Used for sleep aid, anxiety relief, and in perfumes historically, particularly in ancient Egyptian culture.